Krual-T/Krual-T/README.md

-# GitHub Profile README
+# Shaokun's Homepage

-## 👋 Welcome to my GitHub profile!
+## 👋 Welcome to my GitHub homepage!

 I'm a passionate software engineer specializing in backend development, artificial intelligence, and distributed systems.
 With a strong foundation in Python and extensive experience in building scalable applications, I'm dedicated to creating robust solutions that solve complex problems.